Jabari Parker: Sacramento Kings (2020–2021)

 On February 6, 2020, Parker was traded, alongside Alex Len, to the Sacramento Kings in exchange for Dewayne Dedmon, a 2020 second-round pick, and a 2021 second-round pick.

 On March 25, 2021, Parker was waived by the Kings.

 Boston Celtics (2021–2022)

 On April 16, 2021, Parker signed with the Boston Celtics.
 In his debut with the Celtics, Parker scored 11 points on 5-6 shooting in 16 minutes.
 He later played in 4 of their remaining 11 games.
 In the Celtics' first round series versus the Brooklyn Nets, he averaged 8.5 points on 14.8 minutes per game.

 On October 17, 2021, Parker was waived by the Celtics, but three days later, they re-signed him to a renegotiated deal after clearing waivers.
 On January 7, 2022, Parker was waived by the Celtics again.

+On June 30, 2023, Parker joined the Milwaukee Bucks for the 2023 NBA Summer League.

+FC Barcelona (2023–2025)

+On August 7, 2023, Parker signed a one-year contract with EuroLeague and Liga ACB powerhouse FC Barcelona.
+On September 24, 2023, Parker made his debut for Barcelona by scoring a team-high 12 points in a win over Girona.
+He quickly became a key player for Barcelona, averaging 10.3 points and 3.9 rebounds in 33 games in the EuroLeague.
+In 28 games in the Liga ACB, he averaged 11.5 points and 3.1 rebounds and helped Barcelona reach the semi-finals of the Liga ACB playoffs where they lost against Real Madrid.
+In the deciding third game of the series, he scored a season high 27 points.
+In April 2024, he signed a contract extension through 2026.

+In his second season, Parker recorded his best numbers playing for Barcelona on March 16, 2025, in a Liga ACB win on the road against BC Andorra.
+He scored 34 points, making 6 three-pointers.
+It was the highest personal score for a FC Barcelona player in a Liga ACB game in 11 years.
+Parker was named to the All-Liga ACB Second Team for the 2024-25 ACB season.
+On June 23, 2025, Parker and Barcelona reached an agreement to terminate the player's contract, which was originally set to run until June 30, 2026.
+The club released a video of Parker thanking the fans for their support during his spell at Barcelona.

+Partizan Belgrade (2025–present)

+On June 28, 2025, Parker signed with Partizan Mozzart Bet of the Basketball League of Serbia (KLS), ABA League, and the EuroLeague.
+In November 2025, Parker left the team temporarily due to a family tragedy.